MikeBishop/dns-alt-svc/draft-nygren-dnsop-svcb-httpssvc.md

 When selecting between AAAA and A records to use, clients may use an approach such as {{!HappyEyeballsV2=RFC8305}}.
-When only "a" parameters are present, IPv6-only clients may synthesize IPv6 addresses as specified in {{!RFC7050}}.
+When only "a" parameters are present, IPv6-only clients may synthesize IPv6 addresses as specified in {{!RFC7050}} or ignore the "a" parameter and wait for AAAA resolution ({{client-behavior}}).
 Recursive resolvers MUST NOT perform DNS64 ({{!RFC6147}}) on parameters within a SVCB record.
+For best performance, server operators SHOULD include "aaaa" parameters whenever they publish "a" parameters.

 The presentation format for each parameter is a comma-separated list of IP addresses in standard textual format {{!RFC5952}}.